 It was recommended that terms used be consistent with those in decision VII/28 and recommendation 14/-.
-It was also suggested to replace "including" by especially" "protected" by "safeguarded".
-Thus: "By 2020, at least 15% of terrestrial, inland water and marine ecological regions, especially the areas of particular importance for biodiversity, have been safeguarded through ecologically representative comprehensive effectively managed protected area systems and other means, integrated into the wider land- and seascape."
+It was also suggested to replace "protected" by "safeguarded".
+Thus: "By 2020, at least 15% of terrestrial, freshwater and marine ecological regions, including the areas of particular importance for biodiversity, have been safeguarded through ecologically representative comprehensive effectively managed protected area systems and other means, integrated into the wider land- and seascape."
 Others preferred the shorter original formulation and considered some of these terms to be too technical.

-Further technical rationale on representativity was provided for annex II of UNEP/CBD/SBSTTA/14/10.
+Further technical rationale on representativity was provided for Annex II of UNDP/CBD/SBSTTA/14/10.

 The importance of "other means" to complement protected areas was noted.
-Such other means could include indigenous lands, community conserved areas and other areas with management regimes consistent with the IUCN protected areas categories that may not always be recognized as official protected areas.
+Such other means could include indigenous lands, community conserved areas and other areas with management regimes that may not fit under strict (IUCN) categories of protected areas.
 "Other means" may also include restrictions on activities that impact on biodiversity, which would allow for the safeguarding of sites in areas beyond national jurisdiction in a manner consistent with the jurisdictional scope of the Convention (article 4).

-The importance of connectivity was highlighted.
 The challenge of safeguarding freshwater ecosystems through protected areas was noted.
 For these ecosystems integrity and connectivity are more important than total area protected.